LukeRPi/xor_otp_encrypt/README.md

 Visit [this site](https://freeotp.github.io/qrcode.html) and generate an OTP key.

-You will find a variable named key: insert your key between the quotes.
+In the file encrypt.cpp you will find a variable named key: insert your key between the quotes.

+You can use an OTP app, such as Google Authenticator ([iOS](https://apps.apple.com/it/app/google-authenticator/id388497605) and [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2)) on your phone to validate the OTP request on your PC.

 ## How to build